yarlson/aerie/README.md

 This command:

-1. Reads the `ftl.yaml` configuration file
+1. Parses your project and service definitions.
-2. Builds Docker images for each service defined in the configuration
+2. Constructs Docker images for each service defined in the configuration.
-3. Pushes the built images to the specified Docker registry
+3. Uploads the built images to your specified Docker registry.

 You can use the `--no-push` flag to build images without pushing them to the registry: